by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 Now, lets look at our first example, the Einzel lens.
 All the initial steps of creating the potential arrays, refining the arrays, and setting up the workbench have been done for you, so all you need to do is load it up and view it.

-To see this better, click the "3D Iso" button.
-This shows a 3D "isometric" view of the system.
+To see this better, click the 3D Iso button.
+This shows a 3D “isometric” view of the system.

-To zoom in on this selection box, now press your right mouse button.
+To now zoom in on this selection box, press your right mouse button.

-What we might like to know now is what the potentials are on each of the three rings.
-To do, so we need to press the "PE View" tab.
-This is currently grayed out because you must first select the "XY", "ZY", or "XY" orientation.
-So, let's press the "XY" button and then press "PE View".
-Below is the result (after again performing the "zoom" procedure mentioned above to make things bigger).
+What we might like to know now is what the potentials are on each of the three rings and between them.
+To do, so we can press the PE button.
+This is currently grayed out because you must first select the XY, ZY, or XY orientation.
+So, let’s press the XY button and then press PE.
+Below is the result (after again performing the “zoom” procedure mentioned above to make things bigger).

 This demonstrates one of the main design goals of SIMION.
 SIMION aims to develop intuition and promote understanding.
 This potential energy map shows that the middle electrode has a higher electrostatic potential than the two outer electrodes.
-The "saddle"-like potential surface indicates why incomming electrons (upper-right) on parallel trajectories are pushed toward a focal point after flying through the lens.
+The “saddle”-like potential surface indicates why incoming electrons (upper-right) on parallel trajectories are pushed toward a focal point after flying through the lens.
 The PE view makes electrons appear to behave like balls rolling up and down a hill (a very familiar concept).

 More Viewing

 We might like to see what the ions are doing behind the front surface.
 SIMION makes it easy to remove a part of the surface for display.
 First, we need to select parts of the surface to peal-off.
-Press the "YZ" button to display a Z-Y cross-sectional view.
+Press the ZY button to display a Z-Y cross-sectional view.
 Then make a box selection as shown around the part you want to keep (lower-right surfaces):

-Now press the "+Z3D" button to zoom in and discard all surfaces outside of this area of the cross-section.
-To view the result, press the "3D Iso" button (and then perform a normal zoom to make things bigger).
+Now press the +Z3D button to zoom in and discard all surfaces outside of this area of the cross-section.
+To view the result, press the 3D Iso button (and then perform a normal zoom to make things bigger).

 We can now easily see the ion flight path within the cylindrical rings.